osome-iu/hoaxy-backend/README.md

     http://github.com/iunetsci/hoaxy-frontend

-If you want to use Hoaxy purely to collect data, this step is optional.
+If you want to use this system purely to collect data, this step is optional.

 # Installation & Configuration Steps